Webinar invitation emails [steal my exact templates]

 Email invite body

 Quick note: Never shy away from tweaking templated copy if it needs rewriting to make your message flow well.
 Copy templates only work if you look at what each part is doing, then use your best judgement to apply that to your own situation.
-Don't be too rigid!
+Don’t be too rigid with these webinar invitation templates!

 Hi [Name],